maforn/MEMEAirlines/README.md

 # MEMEAirlines
-MEMEAirlines, a simple Vue, Nodejs and MySQL demonstration project
+MEMEAirlines, a simple Vue, Nodejs and MySQL demonstration project.

 ## Project setup
 Do the following to setup the project